bytedeco/helloworld/README.md

 A simple dynamic library used to show an example of how to write a preset for JavaCPP.

+The [helloworld preset](https://github.com/bytedeco/javacpp-presets/tree/helloworld) shows some examples on how to build a preset using JavaCPP.

 # Example
 ```c